taniasabetimani/ecommerce-rfm-clv-analytics/README.md

 1. Clone this repo.
 2. Install dependencies: `pip install -r requirements.txt`.
 3. Download the [UCI Online Retail dataset](https://archive.ics.uci.edu/dataset/502/online+retail+ii) and place it in `/data`.
-4. Run the Jupyter notebooks in `/notebooks`.
+4. Run the Jupyter notebook.
 5. Open the Power BI file to explore the dashboard.

 ## 💡 Economic Interpretation